 Once you are satisfied with the graph schema, click the publish schema buttonto publish the schema to the TigerGraph system.
 If you are publishing a brand new schema, a progress bar will show:

-Enterprise Edition: If you are editing an existing graph schema, GraphStudio will analyze your changes.
-If the change to a vertex or edge type is to remove some attributes and / or to add some new attributes, GraphStudio will employ a GSQL SCHEMA_CHANGE job, in order to retain the graph data you already loaded.
+If you are editing an existing graph schema, GraphStudio will analyze your changes.
+If the change to a vertex or edge type is to remove some attributes and / or to add some new attributes, or add or remove index to some attributes, GraphStudio will employ a GSQL SCHEMA_CHANGE job in order to retain the graph data you already loaded.

 Finally, when you click publish schema button, a pop up window will summarize your changes to the schema.
 The vertex and edge types that will be removed are highlighted.
 Make sure you confirm the changes before continue: